 And don’t get us started on unpermitted venues for weddings and event centers that have installed their own toilets.
 From absorbent flooring to septic systems that don’t follow any California codes, they’re an unmitigated and nasty disaster waiting to disrupt weddings and mortify your wedding guests.

-Here’s an actual instance from a venue for weddings that installed their own toilets and septic system.
+Here’s an actual instance from a site for weddings that installed their own toilets and septic system.

 9. Many barn owners are looking for a quick buck from weddings.